cafe01/mojolicious-plugin-facets/README.md

 # DESCRIPTION

 Mojolicious::Plugin::Facets allows you to declare multiple facets on a Mojolicious app.
-A Facet is a way to organize you app as if it were multiple apps.
+A Facet is a way to organize your app as if it were multiple apps.
 Each facet can declare its own routes, namespaces, static paths and renderer paths.

 A common use case is to create a facet for the backoffice application.